 Sam looks suddenly awkward and Vince looks to the floor.

 Tanya rolls her eyes.
 "I thought so.
 This is serious guys.
 You've got five months to write, record and sell yourselves into the top ten."

-There’s a silence that’s filled with the footfalls over other tenants making their way in and out of the foyer.
+There's a silence that's filled with the footfalls of other tenants making their way in and out of the foyer.

 "I've written a song," I say.
 Everyone turns to look at me and I scoot towards Sam, like I want to hide behind him.
 "I mean, I don't know if it's any good."

 "It is," Sam says.
 "I mean, it's not perfect."